NBA changes some rules, with hopes of making games speedier

 This season’s deadline will be Feb.
 8 — 10 days before the All-Star Game in Los Angeles.
 Under the old system the deadline would have been Feb.
 22, when teams are getting ready to resume their seasons after the break.

-“It was something we’ve discussed for several years,” Silver said, adding that if an All-Star is traded cross-conference before the game decisions on what to do will be made on a case-by-case basis.
+If an All-Star is traded to the other conference before the game, Silver said the league will review which side that player should play for on a case-by-case basis.

-The NBA’s Competition Committee unanimously recommended the rule changes to the Board of Governors.
-That committee also considered making other tweaks — such as the oft-criticized play where so many shooting fouls are now called on 3-point attempts, often when the offending contact there seems to be initiated by the offensive player.
+The NBA’s Competition Committee also considered making other tweaks — such as the oft-criticized play where so many shooting fouls are now called on 3-point attempts, often when the offending contact there seems to be initiated by the offensive player.

 But on that front, no changes are coming at this point.